martinlt/party/README.md

 ![Party Class Model](/doc/party.png)

-This model allows for a flexible set of relationships that are controlled by creating instances of PartyType, RoleType and RoleTypeRelationship.
+This model allows for a flexible set of relationships that are controlled by creating instances of PartyType, RoleType and RoleTypeRelationship as follows:

 ## Identifiable Object
 This abstract class provides a mechanism for allocating unique ids to instances that require them.
 This removes the dependency on an external system (such as a database) to generate unique ids and allows the object model to be marshalled to XML with valid references.